Photo by Wikimedia Commons, CC by 2.0

 There’s no shortage of teams who have experienced the high of Premier League football only to suffer relegation and then fall further down the football pyramid in recent years.

-Here we pick out five clubs who have slipped significantly from the top flight down to the lower leagues without showing much sign of recovery.
+Here we pick out six clubs who have slipped significantly from the top flight down to the lower leagues without showing much sign of recovery.

 5 – Notts County